workingcoder/MCJA/README.md

 ### Test

-When conducting tests only, set 'test_only' to true in the 'XXXX.yml' configuration file and specify the path for loading the model in the resume setting.
+When conducting tests only, set 'test_only' to true in the 'XXXX.yml' configuration file and specify the path for loading the model in the 'resume' setting.
 Then, execute the same command as mentioned above to complete the testing and evaluation:

 ```bash